Rogomi/Traxion-ProjectLego-TechDoc/ios.md

 - `didTapMakeDefault` - calls `makeDefault`
 - `didTapAddEditButton` - calls `addEdit`
 - `didTapDeleteButton` - calls `delete`
+- `checkIfDefaultPhoto` - checks if the photo is the default photo and changes the labels accordingly

 ##### **EditDisclaimerViewController** - manages the editing of disclaimer text